 This leads us to the point of this blog.
 There are companies peddling domestic virtual assistants for a whopping $45.00 an hour, equivalent to a $93,600.00 a year salary.
 Yikes.
 No wonder why business owners always pay themselves last and can never get ahead.
 I won’t “belay-bor” the point, but you may already know companies like this.
 Raise your hand if you’ve ever made less than this yourself as an attorney or business owner (I’d venture to say every hand went up, including mine).
 You don’t even pay your legal assistants this much, or your paralegals, and for the most part, your junior attorneys.
 I mean, double yikes.

 Even if you’re paying for chunks of time and choose a $45/hour V.A. for 10 hours per week, annually you will still shelve out $23,600.00.
 Our highest-priced full-time staffer is about this much.
 Worse yet, companies pushing extremely part-time virtual assistants are doing you a disservice.
 First off, how productive can someone really be working only 10 hours a week?
 How can they learn your systems and procedures when they’re also working for three other firms.
 And what can they do for you in that time?
 Book dinner?
 Were all about delegating, but not when the scale tips and it costs you more money in loss of productivity.
 Second, while there are certainly parts of your business you can and should fraction out, such as bookkeeping, a personal or administrative assistant isn’t one of them.

 What you can get for $45

 Domestic Companies vs. Get Staffed Up

-Finally – we’ll put our staffers up against anybody.
+Finally – we’ll put our virtual assistants up against anybody.
 We’re not finding mediocre talent at bargain-level prices.
 We find the best of the best overseas and pay them handsomely for their market.